-These Advisory Groups meet regularly and are consulted on several topics related to the Corridor.
-In addition, the RAG has a dedicated slot in the Management Board and Executive Board meetings to raise issues of their concern.
+These AG meet regularly and are consulted on several topics related to the Corridor.
+In addition, the RAG and TAG have a dedicated slot in the Management Board and Executive Board meetings to raise issues of their concern.
 The close cooperation ensures that all stakeholders work towards the common goal of providing high-quality, efficient, and sustainable rail freight services, strengthening the Corridor's position as a key driver of green logistics in Europe.